A Blessed Life: Taiwanese Soldier Who Fought for Japan Recounts His “Good Fortunes”Society

 In recounting his wartime experiences, one word that the soon-to-be 90-year-old often uses is “good fortune.”
 His audiences are often surprised that Go even describes the hardest period of his life, his incarceration in a Soviet camp, as his “greatest good fortune.”

-“If I had returned to Taiwan after 1945, it’s nearly certain that I would have been rounded up by the Kuomintang government because of my service in the Japanese army.”
-Thanks to many chance incidents he managed to avoid that fate.
+“If I had returned to Taiwan after 1945, it’s likely that I would have lost my life in the turmoil of the February 28 Incident because of my service in the Japanese army.”
+Many chance incidents allowed him to avoid that fate.
 Some of the fortunate things that happened, at least in retrospect, included his capture after the war by Soviet troops, his return to Japan after his release, and his decision to resume his studies after a five-year hiatus.

-But not everything was so fortunate for Go after the war.
-It was particularly hard for him to accept that he was deemed not eligible, as a non-Japanese national, to receive government compensation for his internment in a Soviet camp, despite having fought for Japan in the war.
+But not everything went so fortunately after the war.
+It was particularly hard for him to accept that he was deemed not eligible, as a non-Japanese national, to receive government compensation for his internment in a Soviet camp, despite having fought for Japan.
 Nevertheless, whenever recounting his past experiences he is quick to emphasis his good fortune, noting that he would surely have been killed in Taiwan had he returned there.

 Go says that he will continue to recount his experiences as long as young people are interested in hearing about them.
 In his talks, he never preaches about the importance of “never going to war again.”
 This is because he does not see the wartime period as a curse, nor does he look for someone to blame.
 Instead, he takes an authentic and frank look at his memories of the war and its aftermath, describing them as a blessing.
 And he plans to continue to recount his tale to audiences in Japan.